 At the southernmost part of India is located the town of Kanyakumari, where India concludes its boundaries, almost gracefully, surrounded by the mighty Arabian Sea, the Indian Ocean, and the Bay of Bengal – from all its directions.

-Known for its mesmerizing sunrises and sunsets, Kanyakumari entertains hundreds of Indian tourists flocking in here, every day.
-But when it comes to the life of locals who are living in Kanyakumari, everything becomes much usual and far more ordinary.
+Known for its mesmerizing sunrises and sunsets, Kanyakumari entertains thousands of Indian tourists every day.
+But when it comes to the life of locals living there, everything becomes much usual and far more ordinary.

 5:50AM The city wakes up, as dawn starts breaking over the horizon, shell pink and faintly gold.

 9:00AM Little boy chasing his dreams, or perhaps shaping them, by taking inspiration from the majestic and the endless sea.

 12:00PM A street seller awaiting his first customer of the day, during the wee hours of the noon.

-12:00PM “He is very intelligent, always choose the correct card,” says a tarot card reader, trying to persuade me, a tourist, and make a few quick bucks.
+12:00PM “He is very intelligent, always choose the correct card,” says a tarot card reader, trying to persuade me — a tourist — and make a few bucks.

 2:00PM A group of school kids waiting for the next ferry to Vivekananda Rock Memorial.